 Atlantic Monthly Press was founded in 1917 in Boston (as legend has it, at the bar of the Parker House Hotel) as a book publishing imprint born out of the venerable Atlantic Monthly magazine.
 Over the next six decades, numerous books published by Atlantic Monthly Press became bestsellers and won Pulitzer Prizes and National Book Awards, including the bestselling titles Mutiny on the Bounty; Goodbye, Mr. Chips; Ship of Fools; Fire in the Lake; The Soul of a New Machine; and Blue Highways.

 Under the leadership of new owners, the press separated from the magazine in 1986 and was established as a fully independent publishing house.
 In the late 1980s and early 1990s, the press published the works of Raymond Carver, Ron Chernow, J. P. Donleavy, Richard Ford, Francisco Goldman, Jay McInerney, P. J. O’Rourke, Rian Malan, Jeanette Winterson, and Tobias Wolff.

-In the 1960s, Grove Press’s owner Barney J. Rosset wanted to help bring classic Grove Press titles to a wider audience.
-The result of his vision became Black Cat, a new imprint that published low-priced, mass-market paperbacks of some of classics modern literature.
+In the 1960s, Barney Rosset wanted to help bring classic Grove Press titles to a wider audience.
+The result of his vision was Black Cat, a new imprint that published low-priced, mass-market paperbacks of some of classics modern literature.
 There were Black Cat editions of Henry Miller’s Tropic of Cancer, William S. Burroughs’s Naked Lunch, Hubert Selby Jr.’s Last Exit to Brooklyn, Jack Kerouac’s The Subterraneans, and many other classic Grove Press titles.